jaimegreza/FiveCons/README.md

 # FiveCons

-Clarify Conceive Contract Code Confirm
-Clarify Collude Contract Code Confirm
-5C conStrain,conCeive,conTract,conStruct,conFirm

-CLARIFY (CONSTRAINTS)
+Five Cons of Technical Interview conStrain,conCeive,conTract,conStruct,conFirm

+CONSTRAIN (CLARIFY)
 Ask clarifying questions
 (data structure, number of items and size/length of each item) Example (big enough not too large)
 Suggest will take care of already sorted (increasing, decreasing, duplicates)

-CONCEIVE )COLLUDE
+CONCEIVE (COLLUDE)
 Brute force first
 Use all the data available in the question
 Try to find simple solution first, can you solve subset of the problem and then generalize?